josbeir/cakephp-docs-md/docs/3/en/tutorials-and-examples/bookmarks/intro.md

 implement authentication and restrict the visible bookmarks to only those that belong to the current user.

-Now continue to [part-two](part-two.md) to continue building your application or :doc:`dive into the documentation](../../topics.md) to learn more about what CakePHP can do for you.
+Now continue to [/tutorials-and-examples/bookmarks/part-two](tutorials-and-examples/bookmarks/part-two.md) to continue building your application or [dive into the documentation](topics.md) to learn more about what CakePHP can do for you.